oxc-project/oxc-project.github.io/src/docs/learn/architecture/ast-tools.md

 ## The RFC

-The team discussed the topic in [RFC: codegen AST related codes](https://github.com/oxc-project/oxc/issues/4134) and agreed on the following requirements and user story.
+The team discussed the topic in [RFC: codegen AST related codes](https://github.com/oxc-project/oxc/issues/4134) and agreed on the following requirements and user story:

 We began with banning the usage of build-time procedure macros.

 ### Requirements

-- no build.rs published to the user
+- No build.rs published to the user.
-- all generated code are checked into git
+- All generated code are checked into git.
-- no nightly
+- No nightly.
-- Rust code is source of truth, need to read parse `#[visited_node]`
+- Rust code is source of truth, need to read parse `#[visited_node]`.

 ### Workflow

-- a user changes the oxc_crate
+- A user changes the oxc_crate.
-- a watch change picks it up
+- A watch change picks it up.
-- parse all `#[visited_node]`
+- Parse all `#[visited_node]`.
-- saves them into a model, e.g. `struct ASTModel { name: String, attributes: Vec<Attributes> }`
+- Saves them into a model, e.g. `struct ASTModel { name: String, attributes: Vec<Attributes> }`.
-- generate code and save file
+- Generate code and save file.

 ## Infrastructure